TMBR/team-configs/README.md

 mv ~/mysql-data mysql
 ```

+## MAMP

-## Apache
+** Apache Configuration **

-In MAMP go to File::Edit Template::Apache::httpd.conf
+1. Go to File::Edit Template::Apache::httpd.conf

-Below the other vhost configuration in the file (about 90% of the way down) add the following line:
+2. Below the other vhost configuration in the file (about 90% of the way down) add the following line:

 ```
 Include /tmbr/team-configs/vhosts.conf
 ```

-## MAMP

 ** General **

 1. Set ports to 80, 443, and 3306 (click the button)

 ** Hosts **